Is fully documented

 Firefox colors are bold, vibrant, and attractive.
 They enhance the user experience by providing visual clues and bringing attention to primary actions.

-The full color palette, however, may be referred to and used for Firefox in-product illustrations—such as onboarding illustrations.
+Acorn uses a subset of Mozilla's brand color palette, however, Mozilla's full color palette may be referred to and used for Firefox in-product illustrations—such as onboarding illustrations.
 You can reference Mozilla's color palette in Protocol, Mozilla's marketing website design system.

 Below is Acorn's full color palette.
-These colors alone don't carry any meaning, so please refer to the semantic color palette below to learn the meaning behind our colors and when to use them.
+Please refer to the semantic color palette below to learn the meaning behind our colors and when to use them.

-Our platforms are not fully aligned on color meaning yet, however iOS and Android have color design tokens in their codebases and we are actively working on adding design tokens on desktop.
+Our platforms are not fully aligned on color meaning, however iOS and Android have color design tokens in their codebases and we are actively working on adding design tokens for desktop.

 Grays are used for the background color of pages and overlays (e.g. modals and panels), the background color of buttons, text colors, border colors, and icon colors.

 On desktop, greens are used to indicate a new app update and to color elements that represent the concept of "success" and "new update".

 On mobile, greens are used for color-coding tab collections.

 We use Acorn's lightest orange for the warm tone called "Sepia" in iOS's reading mode.